 What does this program mean by “family”?
 We recognize that the definition of family is a very personal matter and a person’s definition of ‘family’’ can evolve and change over time.
 We define ‘family’ however the client we are working with defines family which could include one or many parents, siblings, aunts, uncles, grandparents, legal guardians, foster parents, and so on.

-Why does this program offer services for children, youth and families affected by parental mental illness and/or substance use?
+Why does this program offer services for children, youth and families affected by parental mental health and/or addiction concerns?
 In the mid-2000’s, a group of health care, not-for-profit and social service providers gathered in Richmond to discuss and hold a series of community consultations about gaps in services.
-A clear theme emerged: there was an unmet need for services to support children, youth and families affected by parental mental illness or substance use – especially among children and youth who were not themselves affected by a mental illness or substance use disorder and therefore not able to connect to many existing supports.
+A clear theme emerged: there was an unmet need for services to support children, youth and families affected by parental mental health or addiction concerns – especially among children and youth who were not themselves affected by a mental health or addiction concerns and therefore not able to connect to many existing supports.
 Thus, this program was born!

 Is it free to participate in your program?
 Yes, all of the services we offer are free!

-Who runs the Supporting Families Affected by Parental Mental Illness and Substance Use program?
+Who runs the Supporting Families program?
 Our program is run as a partnership between several Richmond-based health care, not-for-profit and social services.
-The program is formally led through a joint partnership between its two leaders, one of whom works with the Richmond Addiction Services Society (RASS) and one of whom works with Vancouver Coastal Health (VCH.)
+The program is formally led by RASS.
 Many of our group facilitators and other partners work at local health care, not-for-profit and social services.
 For a list of our partner organizations, please click HERE.

-What does it mean to be a “friend” of the Supporting Families Affected by Parental Mental Illness or Substance Use program?
+What does it mean to be a “friend” of the Supporting Families program?
 Some of the services we offer are open to anyone – not just clients!
 This means you do not need a referral or to be a client to access these services.
 We refer to people who access our ‘open’ (eg, no referral needed) services as “friends” of the program.
-Some of the services we offer that are open to anyone include: Family Fun Nights and Community Education Events
+The service we offer that is open to anyone are the Community Education Events.